 FOR SETTLEMENT PURPOSES ONLY

-Dear Mr. Nevrpeigh:
+Dear Mr. Kramer:

 Within minutes, two police officers arrived on the scene.
 Soon after, Wichita Fire and Rescue arrived.
 I was treated on the scene and transferred to Hillcrest Hospital.

 Ms. Fuller’s statement goes on to say: “At the time, I didn’t know if the driver of the Jeep had a stop sign.
-I was sure though, that I saw the Jeep roll through the intersection right in front of the motorcycle.”
+I was sure, though, that I saw the Jeep roll through the intersection right in front of the motorcycle.”

 According to the police report, witness John Swift was driving his vehicle directly behind your insured’s Jeep.
 In his statement to the police, Mr. Swift said, “I saw the Jeep slow down, but it never stopped.
 It rolled right through the intersection in front of the guy on the motorcycle.”

 The police also took photographs and used a distance-measuring roller to calculate how far I slid, from the point of my violent collision to the asphalt.